brown-band/website/pages/scripts/2015-2016/fall/dartmouth.md

 _We will miss our dear Grandma named Ben\
 Who is always 11 out of 10\
 His hats will amuse\
-on any instrument he's muse\
+on any instrument he’s muse\
-His caliber won't be matched again._
+His caliber won’t be matched again._

 We guess this is goodbye, beloved seniors!
-Thank you for four incredible years, but thankfully we've still got the football game at Columbia Columbia next Friday and all of hockey season to show our love for you.
+Thank you for four incredible years, but thankfully we’ve still got the football game at Columbia Columbia next Friday and all of hockey season to show our love for you.
 Brown Band out!

 :sd[#1 off the field.]